-vehicle parked in "i victir served suspect #1 sitting in the drivers of his zu in the point of the suspect #2 was standing in the next level the by the usp whicle.
-Suspect #3 was seated in the suspect which is the spects spoke to each other, then suspect #1 point of the calliber, semi-automatic pistol at the victim.
-Suspect #1 then exited the victim's vehicle and ran to join the other suspects.
-The suspects drove off in the suspect vehicle.
+Suspect Vehicle: REEN, 1, VI S N NTRA, 4-DOOR, PARTIAL LICENSE PLATE vehicle parked in Lot "Z he vic." bserved susp. \$1 sitting in the driver's seat of he vic. kup, so ct #2 was starting in the next level a lot by the vice vehic.
+The ct #3 was seated in the spoke to each other, then suspect #1 pend hall call r, so automatic pistol at the victim.
+Suspect #1 the vite ne victims vehicle and ran to join the other suspects.
+The suspects drove off in the successful.